MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrating-from-ad-rms-to-azure-rights-management-phase1.md

 In addition, if your templates in AD RMS used the **ANYONE** group, this group is automatically removed  when you import the templates to Azure RMS; you must manually add the equivalent group or users and the same rights to the imported templates.
 The equivalent group for Azure RMS is named **AllStaff-7184AB3F-CCD1-46F3-8233-3E09E9CF0E66@<tenant_name>.onmicrosoft.com**.
 For example, this group might look like the following for Contoso: **AllStaff-7184AB3F-CCD1-46F3-8233-3E09E9CF0E66@contoso.onmicrosoft.com**.

-If  you're not sure whether your AD RMS templates include the ANYONE group, you can use the [Sample Windows PowerShell script to identify AD RMS templates that include the ANYONE group](#BKMK_ScriptForANYONE) at the end of this step to copy and use the sample PowerShell script to identify these templates.
+If  you're not sure whether your AD RMS templates include the ANYONE group, you can use the sample Windows PowerShell script to identify these templates.
 For more information about using Windows PowerShell with AD RMS, see  [Using Windows PowerShell to Administer AD RMS](https://technet.microsoft.com/library/ee221079%28v=ws.10%29.aspx).

 You can see your organization's automatically created group if you copy one of the default rights policy templates in the Azure classic portal, and then identify the **USER NAME** on the **RIGHTS** page.
 However, you cannot use the classic portal to add this group to a template that was manually created or imported and instead must use one of the following Azure RMS PowerShell options: